Tpalmer111/mini-mandala/README.md

 3. Make CPU decision tree intelligent instead of random.

+4. Re-design the board to look and feel more like a card game.
-4. Drag and drop the players cards to the play field.
+    1. Drag and drop the players cards to the play field.
+    2. Add more visual representation of CPU moves.
+    3. Add sound effects/music.